Publish your Data

 A data access statement should include the following key pieces of information:

 - How and where the data can be accessed.
-This should always include a persistent identifier such as a digital object identifier (DOI) or stable web link to the data, or metadata record, with further information about the data and where it is kept.
+This should always include a persistent identifier such as a digital object identifier (DOI), accession number, stable web link to the data, or metadata record, with further information about the data and where it is kept.

 - Terms and conditions under which the data can be accessed or used, including details on any restrictions.
 This can include whether a general licence applies to all users, or specific access conditions which apply, such as confidentiality agreements.